There's no doubt the Frogs know how

 pedal - while mentioning something

-like "Don't look now but we have
+the RH seat like "Don't look now but we have

-company" over the intercom - helped
+company" - helped

 in the short term as the tail boom

-swung to the right.
 Next I dropped

-the collective all the way down and
+the collective pitch lever all the rest of the way down and

-shut the throttle while pulling
+shut the engine throttle while pulling

 momentarily back on the cyclic to

 hold the rotor revs.
-Then I

-immediately put in hard left cyclic
+Then I immediately put in hard

-and rolled into a 60 degree nose
+left and some Fwd cyclic and rolled into a 60 degree nose

-dive rotating what seemed vertically
+dive rotating what seemed vertically around the left hand

-then having to pull hard on the
+skid tip while then having to pull hard on the collective to

-the green.
 The rate of descent went

 off the clock and a couple of quick